OzarksRider/phoenixes/README.md

 ## I. Codebase

-All code should be stored and managed using a version control system, such as git or svn.
+All code should be stored and managed using a version control system, such as git or svn in a something called repository.

 ## II.
 Dependencies